Bill Deedes: War Service

-Marriage and children

-He was married to Evelyn Hilary Branfoot, who died in May 2004, by whom he had two sons (one of whom died young) and three daughters, Juliet, Jill and Lucy.

-A convinced Christian like his father, he lived very unpretentiously on the edge of Romney Marsh, Kent, where his wife, Hilary, kept a menagerie of farm animals.
-He was never particularly well-off, preferring to use public transport whenever possible.

-His son, Jeremy Deedes, is a director of the Telegraph Group of companies and was (2008–2012) a director of lobbyists Pelham Bell Pottinger.
-He has been a Director of the Tote, Chairman of The Sportsman newspaper, and is currently a director of Warwick Racecourse.

-Lucy Deedes is a former Master of Foxhounds and was the first wife of Crispin James Alan Nevill Money-Coutts, 9th Baron Latymer.
-She is the mother of society magician Drummond Money-Coutts and the journalist Sophia Money-Coutts.

 Politics

 Deedes came from a family with a tradition of public service.
 He was very proud of the fact that there had been a Deedes member of parliament in every century since 1600.

 Deedes was elected as the Conservative Member of Parliament (MP) for Ashford in 1950.
 First serving as a junior minister under Winston Churchill for three years, he later entered Harold Macmillan's Cabinet in 1962 as Minister without Portfolio.
 He left the Cabinet in 1964, as Minister of Information, and subsequently stood down as an MP at the October 1974 election.